The beauty of travel writing is that you can write an article about

 A best tour story covers an outstanding tour or activity that stands above all others in the region.
 On a recent visit to San Francisco my audio guide tour of Alcatraz prison and Island blew all the city’s other tourist attractions away (and that’s hard to do in San Francisco!).
 Your story would describe such a tour and what made it so outstanding.

 Best eats articles usually run as short front-of-the-book stories, and cover a particular restaurant, food theme, or an area with a high concentration of eating establishments.
-I have written brief 250-word restaurant descriptions for Coast Food & Arts magazine, in which I described the restaurant’s flagship dishes, and the ambience and service.
+I have written brief 250-word restaurant descriptions for Coast Food & Arts magazine, in which I described the restaurants' flagship dishes, and their ambience and service.

 Best shopping stories are popular with women’s magazines and tell about your shopping experience in one particular shop or mall, or a particular market.